Key takeaways:

 If you’re targeting local customers, a country-based extension like .us can reinforce your local presence.
 While extensions don’t directly impact search engine optimization (SEO), they influence user perception and help make your website more memorable.

-You can also compare options like .org or .net, but for a for-profit home improvement business, .com is often the most trusted.
+You can also compare options like .org or .net.
+However, for contractors and other for-profit home improvement businesses, .com is often the most trusted and professional choice.

 The right domain can help you appear more professional and trustworthy right from the start, so it’s worth putting some thought into.